Sharing Guidelines

 A. Expenses Eligible for Sharing

-To be eligible for sharing a bill must meet the following criteria:
+To be eligible for sharing, a bill must be:

-The bill must be for a condition, injury, or illness and have a Date of Service (DoS) after the membership start date.
+The bill must be for a condition, injury, or illness and have a Date of Service (DoS) after the member start date.

-Bills not related to a condition, injury, or illness—such as preventive and routine wellness visits—may only be shareable in REDEEM Enhanced (See Section III.G) or in FlexShare.
+Bills not related to a condition, injury, or illness—such as preventive and routine wellness visits—may only be shareable in REDEEM Enhanced (See Section III.F) or in FlexShare.

 For Incurred Services or Qualifying Estimates: